grnn8/govindyadav/README.md

-# govindyadav## Swiggy aSDE - Round 1 coding test
+## Swiggy aSDE - Round 1 coding test

-#Project Structure
+# Project Structure
 1. There are 4 classes.
    a)Main - Responsible for stating the game. b)Dice - Represents a dice with attributes and functionality to generate a random number between 1 and 6